 We believe we provide the capital, technology and expertise to our university partners to alleviate the challenges in each of the areas listed above.
 We work with these university partners to develop educational models that allow them the ability to decrease tuition or increase scholarships to their students which will often lower the debt their students incur.
 We work with our university partners and thousands of high schools across the country on dual credit, online prerequisite courses and other programs that shorten the time to completion thereby lowering cost and debt levels.
 We focus with our university partners and their local communities to develop programs where there are skills shortages such as healthcare, teacher education, science, technology, engineering and math.
 We provide expanded academic counseling services and support to the students of our university partners which has proven to increase retention and completion.
-Our faculty services and curriculum development teams assist not only our university partners but other universities and K-12 schools in improving their online education pedagogy.
-Our business model has helped our university partners succeed through the various changes in the educational landscape that have put pressure on their financial condition and operations.
+Our faculty services and curriculum development teams assist not only our university partners but other university partners succeed through the various changes in the educational landscape that have put pressure on their financial condition and operations.